Published by Jeremy. Last Updated on September 20, 2023.

 Meta quietly rolled out a new way to bulk invite likes to your Facebook page in early 2022 (as far as we can tell) and the process to do this is incredibly simple.
 We will break up how to do this on both desktop and mobile here as the location is slightly different between the two.

 On desktop, you simply need to go to your Meta Business Suite dashboard (circled link above), select your profile in the top left, and scroll down to the Audience Growth section (right after Recent Ads if you have any and before Content Inspiration).
 Here you have options to invited engaged readers (if any exist) and to invite friends.

 Click the Send Invites button on the right-hand side, wait for the pop-up to load, and you can then select who you want to invite.

-The process here can either be done manually by user name or via a dropdown by selecting general reaction types.
-When you do the latter, it automatically selects all users within that reaction type making for a really easy way to bulk invite users!
+The process here can either be done manually by user name or via a dropdown by selecting general reaction types and, as of mid-2023, a tab for inviting comments, too.